-- (1) An operator for a mine is- - (a) for a mine where there is a holder- - (i) the holder; or - (ii) if another person has been appointed as the operator under section 48 and the appointment is notified to an inspector for the region under section 46, the other person; or - (b) for a mine mentioned in section 9(1)(d), (f) or (g), where there is not a holder, the person in control of the mine; or - (c) for a mine mentioned in section 9(1)(e), the person in control of the mine. - (2) If- - (a) another person mentioned in subsection (1)(a)(ii) is appointed as the operator for a separate part of a mine; and the person's responsibilities and safety and health obligations under this Act as operator for a mine are limited to the separate part of the mine.
+- An operator for a mine is

+- for a mine where there is a holder

+- the holder; or (i)

+- (ii) if another person has been appointed as the operator under section 48 and the appointment is notified to an inspector for the region under section 46, the other person; or

+- (b) for a mine mentioned in section 9(1)(d), (f) or (g), where there is not a holder, the person in control of the mine; or - (c) for a mine mentioned in section 9(1)(e), the person in control of the mine. - (2) If- - (a) another person mentioned in subsection (1)(a)(ii) is appointed as the operator for a separate part of a mine; and - (b) the appointment is notified to an inspector for the region under section 46;

+the person's responsibilities and safety and health obligations under this Act as operator for a mine are limited to the separate part of the mine.